Mitchell Lattof | June 9, 2020 | Car Accidents

 - If possible, taking photographs of the accident scene and vehicles involved

 - After the accident, you should maintain a file of all of this information and add to it with copies of any and all records, receipts, phone calls and communications related to the accident

 DO NOT Admit That the Accident Was Your Fault (Even if it was)

-While you should be fully cooperative with the police in telling them what happened, it is VERY IMPORTANT that you never admit that the accident was your fault, even if you think it was.
-It is not unusual in the stress of the moment to think that you caused the accident when there may be facts or circumstances – unknown to you at the time – which suggest otherwise.
-Likewise, you should not discuss the facts and circumstances of the accident with the other driver or with anyone else and should NEVER SIGN ANYTHING at the scene.
+While you should be fully cooperative with the police in telling them what happened, it is very important that you never admit that the accident was your fault, even if you think it was.
+It is not unusual in the stress of the moment to think that you caused the accident when there may be facts or circumstances – unknown to you at the time – which suggests otherwise.
+Likewise, you should not discuss the facts and circumstances of the accident with the other driver or with anyone else and should never sign anything at the scene.

 Remove Your Valuables